What 'An Elegant Puzzle' Gets Right About Engineering Leadership

 My main takeaway from An Elegant Puzzle is that strong organisations rely less on heroics and more on good systems.

-Clear ownership, stable teams, sensible scope, and a bit of breathing room do not sound exciting, but they seem to matter a lot.
+Clear ownership, stable teams, sensible scope, protected technical investment, and a bit of breathing room do not sound especially glamorous, but they matter a great deal.